This article will provide you with information on the University of Portsmouth Support Fund.

 Other sources of help

 If you have an immediate financial emergency, the Student Finance Centre may be able to help with an interest-free emergency loan.
 Loans are not guaranteed and are usually limited to one per academic year.
 Before we can offer you a loan we will need to see that you have accessed all other sources of support, including student finance, overdrafts and support funds.
 You need to have submitted a support fund application in order to apply for a loan.

 The normal maximum loan we can offer is £100 (although in some situations up to £500 may be available).
-Loans have to be repaid within six weeks to enable other students to access the same help.
+Loans have to be repaid within 30 days to enable other students to access the same help.

 This fund consists of donations from Portsmouth Alumni, and provides support for students who lack sufficient funds to be able to make the most of their time here.
 This can include non-compulsory course related costs such as equipment, projects or field trips.